Best Foldable Phones: The Top Folding Smartphones that you can buy in July 2021

 More foldables are coming soon — Here’s what to expect

 But there’s still room for foldables to improve, of course.
 I wish the big foldables were a bit thinner and lighter.
 I want the crease to be less noticeable, and I want a camera system that’s not compromised.
 So far, the Huawei Mate X2 comes closest to matching all of that.
-But I’m confident Samsung’s Galaxy Z Flip 3 and Galaxy Z Fold 3 will likely deliver on all those points too.
+But there’s a good chance Samsung’s Galaxy Z Flip 3 and Galaxy Z Fold 3 will likely deliver on most of those points too.

 So if you want to keep up to date with the latest foldable devices and how the new ones fare against the ones on this list, be sure to check back here often.